Troubleshoot Query Pipeline Rules

 debugTrueExample

-• Pressing and holding the Alt key (Option key for Mac) and double-clicking on any search result box.
-At the top right of the panel you just opened, make sure the Enable query debug option is selected.
-You can then close this panel by pressing the Escape key.
+• Selecting and holding Alt (Windows) or Option (Mac) and double-clicking any search result box.
+At the upper right of the panel you just opened, make sure the Enable query debug option is selected.
+You can then close this panel by selecting Esc.

 QueryDebugExample